stephieo/alx_travel_app_0x03/README.md

 # ALX TRAVEL APP

-This is the Django setup and configuration stage of the travel listing platform
+## Current Milestone: Milestone 2:
+ Model and Serializer Creation and  Data  seeding
+## Previous Milstones:
 **Milestone:** 1
+The Django setup and configuration stage of the travel listing platform

 **Program:** ALX ProDev